dbr/tvnamer/readme.md

 **Important:** If tvnamer's default settings change and your saved config contains the old settings, you may experience strange behaviour or bugs (the config may contain a buggy `filename_patterns` regex, for example).
 It is recommended you remove config options you are not altering (particularly `filename_patterns`).
 If you experience any strangeness, try disabling your custom configuration (moving it away from `~/.tvnamer.json`)

-If for example you wish to change the default language used, change the option `language` to another two-letter language code, such as `fr` for French.
+If for example you wish to change the default language used to retrieve data, change the option `language` to another two-letter language code, such as `fr` for French.
+Your config file would look like:

-`search_all_languages` makes tvnamer search for the series in all languages, and allows you to select the appropriate one.
-If this is False, tvnamer will search in the language specified in the option `language`
+    {
+        "language": "fr"
+    }

+For an always up-to-date description of all config options, see the comments in [`config_defaults.py`](http://github.com/dbr/tvnamer/blob/master/tvnamer/config_defaults.py)

+# Custom output filenames

 If you wish to change the output filename format, there are several options you must change: